openhab/openhab-docker/README.md

 *  `OPENHAB_HTTP_PORT`=8080
 *  `OPENHAB_HTTPS_PORT`=8443
 *  `USER_ID`=9001
+*  `GROUP_ID`=9001

+Group id will default to the same value as the user id.
 By default the openHAB user in the container is running with:

 * `uid=9001(openhab) gid=9001(openhab) groups=9001(openhab)`